 As Psychology Today reports, “avoidance behavior” is when you change your actions to accommodate your anxiety or depression, even if that is detrimental to you in the long run.
 (For example, avoiding breaking up with someone because the thought gives you anxiety is avoidance behavior.)

 4. Get lots of sleep, eat right, and exercise.

-Studies also show that sleep helps decrease repetitive thought loops and rumination (which is when a series of negative thoughts keep repeating, repeating, and repeating in your mind).
+Studies also show that sleep helps decrease repetitive thought loops and rumination (which is when a spiral of negative thoughts keep repeating, repeating, and repeating in your mind).
 As for diet: food is mood.
-Be sure to eat a spectrum of colorful veggies and plenty of nuts, seeds, and healthy fats throughout the week.
+Be sure to eat a spectrum of colorful veggies and plenty of omega-3 rich nuts, seeds, and healthy fats throughout the week.
 When you treat your body well, the mind follows.

 5. Avoid coffee, excess sugar, and alcohol.

 Extremely anxious people should avoid coffee, excess sugar, and alcohol.
 Depressed people should avoid excess sugar and alcohol.
-If you’re not already doing this and you want to bring your anxiety and/or depression down to a manageable level, try it.
+If you want to bring your anxiety and/or depression down to a manageable level, try it.
 When you’re experiencing a real low, an ounce of prevention is worth a pound of cure.

 As for sugar and alcohol: you probably already know that those are bad for your brain.

 6. Identify your sources of comfort and practice them liberally.